List of diplomatic missions in the United States: Missions in New York City

-New York City is home to the General Assembly of the United Nations, and all 195 member and observer states send permanent delegations.
+New York City, the largest city in the United States, is home to the General Assembly of the United Nations, and all 195 member and observer states send permanent delegations.
 Nine diplomatic missions in New York City listed below are also formally accredited as each country's official embassy to the United States.
-There are 116 missions in the city.
+There are 107 missions in the city.
 All are consulates-general unless otherwise noted.